crcdng/imperfect-vr/00_do_it_yourself/README.md

 # Do it yourself

-This is part of my "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).
+This is part of the "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).

+This is the scene we are working on during the workshop.

 ## Third-Party Licenses